ICTU/quality-time/docs/src/usage.md

 #### Adding metrics

-To add a metric to a subject, hit the "Add metric" button to create a new metric.
+To add a metric to a subject, hit the "Add metric" button to select a metric type and create a new metric.
+Only metric types that can measure the subject are listed.

 ```{image} screenshots/adding_metric.png
 :alt: Screenshot of buttons to add, copy, and move metrics